$795K Negotiated for Rear-End Accident

 "*" indicates required fields

-By submitting this form, you agree to be contacted and recorded by Adamson Ahdoot llp or a representative, affiliates etc. calling, or sending correspondents to your physical or electronic address, on our behalf, for any purpose arising out of or related to your case and or claim.
+By submitting this form, you agree to be contacted and recorded by Adamson Ahdoot LLP or a representative, calling or sending correspondence to your physical or electronic address, on our behalf, for any purpose arising out of or related to your case and or claim.
 Standard text and or usage rates may apply.